Best Currency Pairs to Trade at What Time or Session?

-Forex currencies trading volume is definitely in direct correlation with people activity during the day.
+Forex currencies trading volume is definitely in direct correlation with people's activity during the day.

 Let us take the most traded pair, for example, the EUR/USD.
 It is logical to see decreasing activity during the night session in EU/US as financial institutions and traders close up their trading session.
-Vice versa, once they open in the morning, volatility spikes.
+On the contrary, once they open in the morning, volatility spikes.

 Best Currency Pairs to Trade at What Time?

-Essentially opportunities lie where there is a big movement, breaking news, report, or a major trend getting strength.
+Essentially, opportunities lie where there is a big movement, breaking news, reports, or a major trend getting strength.
 All these drivers emerge during specific country/currency daytime.

 The New York session starts at 12:00 and ends at 21:00 UTC.
 Therefore, the best pair to trade during the NY session is any currency pair with the USD.

 The same goes for EUR, GBP, and CHF.
 These are the best currencies to trade during the London session.

 If you are a night owl, or you are just too busy to trade during the New York session time, you may seek the best currency to trade at night.
 This may be the time when Sydney (AUD, NZD) and Tokyo (JPY) sessions come up, depending on where on the globe you live.

 So if you are looking to catch the price movement here is the table for the best time to trade specific pairs: